-DAWA judge: Sarah Wong - Decanter
+DAWA judge profile: Sarah Wong - Decanter

-Sarah Wong, a freelance wine writer and judge from Hong Kong, is a judge in the Decanter Asia Wine Awards (DAWA).
+Sarah Wong, a freelance wine writer and judge from Hong Kong, is a judge in the Decanter Asia Wine Awards 2018.

 Sarah Wong